-With offices (and therefore clients) in both Maryland and New Jersey, we often have clients ask us about the best states to retire in from a tax perspective.
-While clients think in terms of how much income tax they’ll have to pay in retirement, we have found that the calculation is much deeper.
-First, as clients retire their income typically drops substantially.
-Even if tax rates are high, if their income is fairly low, the differential to move to Florida or some other state with a low income tax rate may not be worth the effort of moving.
+With offices (and therefore clients) in Maryland and New Jersey, we often have clients ask us about the best states to retire in from a tax perspective.
+While clients think about how much income tax they’ll have to pay in retirement, we have found that the calculation is much deeper.
+First, as clients retire, their income typically drops substantially.
+Even if tax rates are high, if their income is fairly low, the differential to move to Florida or some other state with a low-income tax rate may not be worth the effort of moving.

-JP Morgan1 did some interesting work on this topic and analyzed states based on the three major taxes retirees will face: sales taxes, property taxes and income taxes.
-Surprisingly, for many high tax states it is the property taxes that consume the majority of their overall tax liabilities.
-While there are many assumptions listed below in their analysis, we found this chart to be helpful in understanding how states tax their retiree populations (click on image below to enlarge):
+JP Morgan1 did some interesting work on this topic and analyzed states based on the three major taxes retirees will face: sales taxes, property taxes, and income taxes.
+Surprisingly, for many high tax states, property taxes consume the majority of their overall tax liabilities.
+While there are many assumptions listed below in their analysis, we found this chart to help understand how states tax their retiree populations (click on the image below to enlarge):

 Here are a few important takeaways:

-- Go deeper than income taxes– in Maryland, many pre-retirees talk about moving to Pennsylvania because they do not tax pensions or IRA contributions.
-While it is true, it may be lower income taxes than Maryland, the differential is not nearly as great as many believe when you factor in sales taxes and property taxes.
+- Go deeper than income taxes– in Maryland, many pre-retirees talks about moving to Pennsylvania because they do not tax pensions or IRA contributions.
+While it is true, it may be lower income taxes than Maryland; the differential is not nearly as great as many believe when you factor in sales taxes and property taxes.

 1 Roy, Katherine, et al. “J.P.
 Morgan Guide to Retirement, 2018 Ed.”

 Disclosure specific to the J.P.
-Morgan chart: MODEL ASSUMPTIONS Scenario based on retired married couple filing jointly State income tax on1: • Annual retirement plan distribution: $80,000 • Total Social Security benefits: $42,000 Property tax on2: 2.5x median home value by state Sales/average local sales tax on3: Remaining income net of federal & state income and property tax.
+Morgan chart: MODEL ASSUMPTIONS Scenario based on retired married couple filing State income tax on1 jointly: • Annual retirement plan distribution: $80,000 • Total Social Security benefits: $42,000 Property tax on2: 2.5x median home value by state Sales/average local sales tax on3: Remaining income net of federal & state income and property tax.
 Retired married household age 65.
-1 State income tax liability is based on all taxable sources of retirement income minus allowable state personal exemptions and a standard deduction.
-State-specific exemptions, deductions and/or credits related to eligible retirement income and Social Security are included.
+1 State income tax liability is based on all taxable retirement income sources minus allowable state personal exemptions and a standard deduction.
+State-specific exemptions, deductions, and/or credits related to eligible retirement income and Social Security are included.
 States with no income tax: AK, FL, NV, SD, TX, WA, WY.
 States that tax interest and dividends only: TN and NH.
 States that tax Social Security: CO, CT, KS, MN, MO, MT, NE, NM, ND, RI, UT, VT, WV.
 States that do not tax retirement plan distributions or Social Security: IL, MS, PA.
 2 State property tax applies to home value only and includes state-specific homestead exemptions/credits.
-3 States w ith no sales tax: AK, DE, MT, NH, OR (local taxes may apply).
+3 States with no sales tax: AK, DE, MT, NH, OR (local taxes may apply).
 Of note: CA imposes a 1% surtax on taxpayers earning more than $1M ($1,074,996 married) for a top marginal tax rate of 13.3%.
 NYC levies an additional 3.078-3.876% on taxable income.
 From 2018 to 2025, certain New York tax rates will be incrementally reduced.
-HI top marginal income tax rate reduced to 8.25% in 2017 and increased to 11% in 2018.
+HI, top marginal income tax rate reduced to 8.25% in 2017 and increased to 11% in 2018.
 Illinois tax rate increased to 4.95% on all income in 2018.
 Source: J.P.
 Morgan Asset Management.
-The presenter of this slide is not a tax or legal advisor, and this slide should not be used as such.
-Clients should consult a personal tax or legal advisor prior to making any tax- or legal-related investment decisions.
+This slide’s presenter is not a tax or legal advisor, and this slide should not be used as such.
+Clients should consult a personal tax or legal advisor before making any tax- or legal-related investment decisions.